gatling/gatling/CONTRIBUTING.md

 ### The steps

 We'll also need to know **exactly** what you were doing.
-To do so, please provide a complete description of what you were trying to achieve, with code samples, or even better : provide a [Gist](https://gist.github.com/) (or anything similar) of your simulation.
+To do so, please provide a complete description of what you were trying to achieve, with code samples, or even better: provide a [Gist](https://gist.github.com/) (or anything similar) of your simulation.

 ### The problem

-Finally, describe the problem you're facing : the more information you give, the better.
+Finally, describe the problem you're facing: the more information you give, the better.
 If there is any error message or stacktrace available, include it in your bug report.

 ## Submitting Pull Requests